Dynatrace/Dynatrace-workflow-samples/howtoimportexport/readme.md

 - Use <GET> /workflows respectively <GET> /workflows/{id} to export one or all workflows.
 You can find example http calls in [examples.txt](examples.txt)
 - Alternativately you can import the workflow [export_all_wf.json](export_all_wf.json), which allows you to export workflows via a workflow

-## Import or export via Workflow UI

-cooming soon

-## Import or export via Monaco
+## Import or export via Workflow UI, Monaco or Terraform

-cooming soon
+Please check out the links in https://github.com/Dynatrace/Dynatrace-workflow-samples/blob/main/README.md